 Note: The following opening hours (Öffnungszeiten) apply in general, but can vary from shop to shop; as in America, stores in smaller towns close earlier than a shopping mall in major cities like Munich or Berlin.

 What to Expect When Grocery Shopping

 Shopping in Germany is usually quite modern.
-While there are still markets held on old town squares, most people do most of their shopping in major grocery chains.
+While there are still markets held on old town squares, most people do their shopping at major grocery chains.
 There are many different stores to pick from:

-- The Discounters (Lidl, Netto, Aldi) - Most people shop at both the discount and major chains.
+- The Discounters: Most people shop at both the discount and major chains such as Lidl, Netto, and Aldi.
 While discounters have inconsistent inventory that is not displayed as prettily, it usually offers better deals.